How your insurance affects your taxes

-If you get group term life insurance coverage through your work and your employer is paying for any part of it, any coverage over $50,000 will be treated as income, and you’ll be taxed accordingly.
+If you get group term life insurance coverage through your work and your employer is paying for part of it, any coverage over $50,000 gets treated as income, and you’re taxed accordingly.
 If you need additional coverage but don’t want to be taxed, consider buying a private life insurance policy to supplement your group plan.

 Finally, if you sell or transfer your life insurance policy for monetary value, that may have taxable implications for beneficiaries.

 For freelancers out there who don’t have any sort of group coverage but need life insurance (which, really, is all freelancers), you unfortunately don’t get any special deduction powers.
 The same rules apply to you as to salaried workers, with the exception that you get to avoid any confusion from employer-sponsored coverage.

 Are you ready for things to get complicated?
 Introducing: Health insurance!